shichao-an/notes/docs/gopl/ch5.md

 #### Why Go uses control-flow mechanisms for error handling *

 Go's approach differs from many other languages in which failures are reported using *exceptions*, not ordinary values.
-Although Go does have an exception mechanism of sorts, which is discussed discussed in [Section 5.9](#panic), it is used only for reporting truly unexpected errors that indicate a bug, not the routine errors that a robust program should be built to expect.
+Although Go does have an exception mechanism of sorts, which is discussed in [Section 5.9](#panic), it is used only for reporting truly unexpected errors that indicate a bug, not the routine errors that a robust program should be built to expect.

 The problem is that exceptions tend to entangle the description of an error with the control flow required to handle it, often leading to an undesirable outcome: routine errors are reported to the end user in the form of an incomprehensible stack trace, full of information about the structure of the program but lacking intelligible context about what went wrong.